-- 1. Maximum Capacity.
-Facilities shall not allow more than the maximum number of employees and students that would allow physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible.
-Under no circumstances are students to have less than 4 feet between them. - 2.
+- Maximum Capacity, Employees.
+The maximum number of employees permitted in each facility to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, has been determined by Facilities and has been communicated to sites. - 2.
+Maximum Capacity, Students.
+The maximum number of students permitted in each facility to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, has been determined by Facilities and has been communicated to sites. - 3.
 School Busses.
 Measures are in place to ensure physical distancing of students on school busses.
 These include: - a.
 A maximum of one child is permitted per bus seat. - b.
-Face masks required at all times. - c.
+Face coverings required at all times. - c.
 Use of alternating rows. - d.
-Open windows (if air quality rider safety concerns allow) - 3.
+Open windows (if air quality rider safety concerns allow) - 4.
 Transportation.
-Additional measures are in use to ensure physical distancing during transportation to school. - a.
-Staggered school start times to permit more than one trip per bus at school start and close. - b.
+Additional measures are in use to ensure physical distancing during transportation to school. - Staggered school start times to permit more than one trip per bus at school start and close. - b.
 Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. - c.
 Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - i.
-Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks. - d.
-Building infrastructure is in place to support bicycle commuting. - 4.
+Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of cloth face coverings. - d.
+Building infrastructure is in place to support bicycle commuting. - 5.
 Arrival.
 Measures are in place to ensure physical distancing as students, parents or visitors arrive at entry to school.
 These include: - a.
 Students exit busses or other vehicles single file through one door. - b.
 School employees are deployed to meet incoming busses, cars and students arriving on foot or by bicycle to assure distancing is maintained and avert gatherings. - c.
 Tape or other markings are used to help students maintain physical distancing as they line up to enter the school. - d.
-Multiple entrances and exits are used to avoid overcrowding at arrival and dismissals as long as all entrances and exits have adequate monitoring of arriving and exiting students and employees. - 5.
-Movement through School.
-Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
-These may include: - a.
-School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms.
+Multiple entrances and exits are used to avoid overcrowding at arrival and dismissals as long as all entrances and exits have adequate monitoring of arriving and exiting students and employees.